-To synthesize the requisite synthetic precursors for IV and V in large quantity in racemic forms, we proceeded to perform the benchmark reaction between 1a and 2a on a multigram-scale.
-Accordingly, when an equimolar mixture of 1a and 2a were reacted in 45 mmol scale in the presence of 2.5 mol % 4CzIPN in a specially-designed large-scale photocatalytic reaction set-up with blue LED strips as the irradiation source,26 we observed the formation of 3a (exo/endo 2:1) and the corresponding uncyclized cyclopentenone derivative 4a in 81% combined yield.
-Gratifyingly, we could quantitatively transform 4a into 3a by treating the mixture with KF and Al2O3 in dichloromethane at room temperature (Scheme 5).27
+(a) Stereoselective nucleophilic conjugate addition: Reiser, 2015 when an equimolar mixture of 1a and 2a were reacted in 45 mmol scale in the presence of 2.5 mol % 4CzIPN in a specially designed large-scale photocatalytic reaction set-up with blue LED strips as the irradiation source, 26 we observed the formation of 3a (exo/endo 2:1) along with some of the corresponding uncyclized cyclopentenone derivative (approx. 20%) as an inseparable mixture.
+Gratifyingly, by treating the mixture with KF and Al_2O_3 in dichloromethane at room temperature, the desired cyclization could be completed to obtain 3a in 81% yield (Scheme 5).
+27